 If you’ve seen his blog (listed below) you’ll know he’s quite a colourful character, quite the opposite of the stereotypical trader.
 Here’s what he had to say!

 - Find a strategy (or strategies) that work consistently and stick with it!
-Trading can be like any other job, so you need to make sure that you have a strong and reliable strategy that gives consistent results, ideally based upon a sport that you like watching!
+Trading can be like any other job, so you need to make sure that you have a strong and reliable strategy that gives consistent results, ideally based on a sport that you like watching!
 If you are trading the horses then try to determine whether you are better at spotting runners that are going well, or those that look as if they are about to fall out the back of the TV.
 Above all, keep things simple.
 The game is complicated enough, so find a basic strategy that works, stick with it, be patient and above all trade consistently.

 - For in-running, I like to use my own judgment, so nothing beats watching the replays and making notes on any horses of interest.
 For instance, look for horses with early speed, those that miss the break, ones that travel well and those that don’t, good jumpers/poor jumpers, etc. By having this information under your belt you can approach most races with that extra bit of knowledge that gives you an edge over most other traders.